 How to see and use triangles in photography composition

-Before I begin talking about triangles in composition, I want to be clear that we are discussing how to incorporate the triangle shape when composing photographs.
+Before I begin talking about triangles in photography composition, I want to be clear that we are discussing how to incorporate the triangle shape when composing photographs.
 Not the composition theory of golden triangles – we’ll do that another time.

 There are so many ways to incorporate triangles in photography composition.
 We’re going to look at 5 of them: